 Each year a health consultant will review our health and safety policies as stipulated by Rule 3.
 The consultant reviews required first aid and safety policies and procedures and practices for food preparation and cleanup.

 Your child’s health is of major importance to us all.
 The state health department mandates that before a child can be enrolled in our program his immunization record must on file in our office.
 An HIB vaccination is required for 3, 4, and 5 year olds.
 Children arriving the first day without such must be taken home.
+If your child has not received a vaccine for preventable disease and there is a case of that disease in school, you will be asked to keep your child home.
 Within 30 days after enrollment, the State further requires a completed health form, signed by physician, be on file.

-If your child cannot participate in daily activities including outdoor play due to the following symptoms, he must be kept at home:
+If your child cannot participate in daily activities including outdoor play due to the following symptoms, he/she must be kept at home:

 - Unexplained lethargy